-The Montrose Wintergarden Hotel is a proposal along the 700-block of Fort Street at Blanshard Street to build a 20-storey highrise hotel tower catering to younger travellers in downtown Victoria's Harris Green neighbourhood.
+The Montrose Wintergarden/Spire Hotel is a proposal along the 700-block of Fort Street at Blanshard Street to build a 20-storey highrise hotel tower catering to younger travellers in downtown Victoria's Harris Green neighbourhood.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.